 Tenants in Texas have the rights to “Repair and Deduct.”
 That said, tenants can only exercise these rights if the damage impacts their basic structural, health, and safety standards.

-If you think you’d benefit from the residential management services of an experienced property management company, don’t hesitate to contact us today!
+If you think you’d benefit from the residential management services of an experienced management company, don’t hesitate to contact us today!